Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Additional Experiments: MNIST dataset

-To further investigate the performance of \name, we implement a simple CNN \cite{mcmahan2016communication} with two $5\times5$ convolution layers, a fully connected layer with ReLU activation, and a final Softmax output layer.
+\textbf{MNIST.} To further investigate the performance of \name, we implement a simple CNN \cite{mcmahan2016communication} with two $5\times5$ convolution layers, a fully connected layer with ReLU activation, and a final Softmax output layer.
 This standard model has $1,\!663,\!370$ parameters and is sufficient for our needs, as our goal is to evaluate various schemes, not to achieve the best accuracy.
-We study the two settings for partitioning the MNIST dataset across the users. \begin{itemize}[leftmargin=0.6cm] \item \textbf{IID Setting.} In this setting, the $60000$ training samples are shuffled and partitioned uniformly across the $N=120$ users, where each user receives $500$ samples. \item \textbf{Non-IID dataset.} In this setting, we first sort the dataset by the digit labels, partition the sorted dataset into $120$ shards of size $500$, and assign each of the $120$ users one shard.
+We study the two settings for partitioning the MNIST dataset across the users. \begin{itemize}[leftmargin=0.6cm] \item \textbf{IID Setting.} In this setting, the $60000$ training samples are shuffled and partitioned uniformly across the $N=120$ users, where each user receives $500$ samples. \item \textbf{Non-IID Setting.} In this setting, we first sort the dataset by the digit labels, partition the sorted dataset into $120$ shards of size $500$, and assign each of the $120$ users one shard.
 This is similar to the pathological non-IID partitioning setup proposed in \cite{mcmahan2016communication}, where our partition is an extreme case as each user has only one digit label while each user in \cite{mcmahan2016communication} has two. \end{itemize}

+\textbf{CIFAR-10} We also consider both IID and Non-IID distribution, and implement LeNet~\cite{lecun1999object} for both setting.
+While the state-of-the-art models \cite{kolesnikov2019big,tan2019efficientnet} achieve $99\%$ accuracy, LeNet is sufficient for our needs, as our goal is to evaluate various schemes, not to achieve the best accuracy. \begin{itemize}[leftmargin=*] \item \textbf{IID Setting.} In this setting, the $50000$ training samples are shuffled and partitioned uniformly across the $N=120$ users, where each user receives $417$ or $416$ samples. \item \textbf{Non-IID dataset.} In this setting, we utilize the \emph{data-sharing strategy} of \cite{zhao2018federated}, where the $50000$ training samples are divided into a globally shared dataset $\mathcal{G}$ and private dataset $\mathcal{D}$.
+We set $|\mathcal{G}|=200$ and $|\mathcal{D}|=49800$.
+Then, we sort $\mathcal{D}$ by the labels, partition it into $120$ shards of size $415$, and assign each of the $120$ users one shard.
+Each user has $200$ samples of globally shared data and $415$ samples of private dataset with one label. \end{itemize}

-We measure the test accuracy of the six schemes in the two settings, the IID and the Non-IID settings, for both IID and non-IID settings.
-Our results are demonstrated in Figure~\ref{fig:MNIST_accuracy}.
-We make the following key observations, which are similar to the observations on the CIFAR-$10$ dataset. \begin{itemize}[leftmargin=0.6cm] \item In the IID setting, the \namespace schemes show comparable test accuracy to the random selection and random weighted selection schemes while the \namespace schemes provide better multi-round privacy guarantee $T$.
+We measure the test accuracy of the six schemes on the MNIST and CIFAR-10 dataset with the two distribution settings, the IID and the Non-IID.
+Our results are demonstrated in Figure~\ref{fig:MNIST_accuracy} and Figure~\ref{fig:cifar100_accuracy}.
+We make the following key observations, which are similar to the observations on the CIFAR-100 dataset.

+\begin{itemize}[leftmargin=0.6cm] \item In the IID setting, the \namespace schemes show comparable test accuracy to the random selection and random weighted selection schemes while the \namespace schemes provide better multi-round privacy guarantee $T$.

 \item In the non-IID setting, the \namespace schemes outperform the random selection scheme while showing comparable test accuracy to the weighted random selection scheme.
 This is because \namespace schemes have better aggregation fairness gaps as demonstrated in Figure \ref{fig:fairness_gap}, which results in better test accuracy in the non-IID setting.